petrusck/.dotfiles/README.md

 In the machine to be set upped, first install command line tools with `xcode-select --install`.

 Set the machine name in the settings and restart.
-- in German go to Systemeinstellungen > Freigaben > Gerätename
+- in German go to Systemeinstellungen > Allgemein > Info > Name
-- in English go to System Preferences > Sharing > Computer Name
+- in English go to System Settings > General > About > Name

+(The local hostname is set separately under Systemeinstellungen > Allgemein > Freigaben / System Settings > General > Sharing.)

 Sign in App Store (to allow app installation with `mas` in Homebrew).